Robust Queueing for Single-Server Queues with Abandonment: A Refined Robust Queueing Algorithm

 \subsection{Heavy-Traffic Limit for the Effective Net-Input Process}

-Diffusion limits for queues with abandonment were established for the Markovian model in \citet{ward2003diffusion} and extended to the $GI/GI/1{+}GI$ setting in \citet{ward2005diffusion}.
-Under the canonical diffusion scaling, the limiting process is a reflected Ornstein--Uhlenbeck (ROU) diffusion whose drift depends on the patience-time distribution only through the value of its density at the origin, $f(0)$.
-When $f(0)=0$, this diffusion limit degenerates to a reflected Brownian motion and the patience-time distribution disappears from the limit.

-Here we consider an alternative heavy-traffic regime under which the limiting diffusion has a \emph{nonlinear} drift that depends on the patience-time distribution through its first nonzero derivative at $0$ (cf. Assumption~\ref{assumption:F}).
-This regime is distinct from the hazard-rate scaling proposed in \citet{reed2008approximating}, where the diffusion limit retains information from the entire patience-time distribution.
+Under the conventional diffusion scaling of Proposition~\ref{Prop:WG05}, the limit depends on the patience-time distribution only through $f(0)$ and degenerates to a reflected Brownian motion when $f(0)=0$.
+Here we consider an alternative heavy-traffic regime under which the limiting diffusion has a \emph{nonlinear} drift determined by the first nonzero derivative of $F$ at the origin (Assumption~\ref{assumption:F}).
+Unlike the hazard-rate scaling of \citet{reed2008approximating}, the limit retains only this local order of $F$; see Remark~\ref{rem:why_not_full_hazard}.